Maryland nonprofit helps employers and disabled adults work together

 Larysa Kautz, Melwood’s president and chief executive, said many employers wrongly assume that someone with a cognitive disability will be “untrainable and unemployable.”

-“There’s an assumption that because you have a disability, you aren’t capable of doing work,” Kautz said.
+“There’s an assumption that because you have a disability, you aren’t capable of doing the work,” Kautz said.
 “We have to bust these myths and misperceptions that they can’t do certain jobs.”

-Sometimes, she said, potential employers will tell her that they fear placing Melwood clients in jobs such as electrician.
+Sometimes, she said, potential employers will tell her that they worry about placing Melwood clients in such jobs as electrician.

 “They ask, ‘Is that safe?’ ” she said.
 Her response: “We train them, and we have better safety records among our clients than most because we take extra care in training to make sure people can safely do their jobs in a space that’s fully accessible by reading, hearing and seeing how to do it.”

-Melwood also trains managers and employees at companies and government agencies to work effectively with their disabled colleagues and help them adjust to their workplaces.
-The nonprofit teaches managers and supervisors to think about “small things they can do to make the job more accommodating and accessible” for everyone — not just those with disabilities.
+Melwood also trains managers and employees at companies and government agencies to work effectively with their disabled colleagues.
 In interviews, Kautz said, employers are encouraged to not throw out just a set of “complicated fact-pattern questions” but instead to give a person a problem and listen to that person’s “process of how to start it and get to a solution.”

 Employers often become enlightened as they realize that people with intellectual disabilities have “already had to overcome barriers in their everyday lives of transportation, living independently and dealing with people’s tics,” she said.
 “They’re used to solving complex problems just in their normal, daily lives.”